 Canceling a consolidation run on the consolidator stops the consolidation, although the scan continues on the scanner.
 This leads to inconsistencies between the data on the two appliances.
 Where possible, always stop the scan on the scanner and allow the consolidation to run to completion.

 If you must cancel a consolidation run from the consolidator, you can do so by selecting the discovery run on the Discovery Status page of the consolidator and clicking Cancel Runs.
 If there are problems canceling the consolidation run, a status message is displayed.

-Replacing a consolidating appliance with a BMC Discovery Outpost
+Replacing a scanning appliance with a BMC Discovery Outpost

 When upgrading from BMC Discovery 11.3.x or 20.02 (12.0) to 20.08, there is no need to change your deployment architecture.
 Rather, we strongly recommend that you upgrade using your existing architecture and test version 20.08 in a known configuration.
 After you have tested BMC Discovery 20.08 in a known configuration, you might choose to explore the deployment opportunities offered by the BMC Discovery Outpost.

 Existing Windows proxies will continue to operate with upgraded appliances.

 The following procedure describes the steps required to replace the scanning appliance in a consolidating system with a BMC Discovery Outpost: